WSG23/6June/README.md

 - Create `ui/components/upload.py` with the `UploadComponent` class
 - This centralizes all upload-related UI definitions

+#### B. Update `app.py`
+- Import new UI components and handlers
+- Update callback registration to use new system
+- Remove old upload callback registration

 #### B. Upload Handlers
 - Create `ui/handlers/upload_handlers.py` with the `UploadHandlers` class
 - This contains all upload callback logic